-- Upon completion of the audit, QMC will perform a quality review of the results. - QMC's review along with audit findings are reviewed by AISC certification technical staff for program compliance. - Upon completion of the AISC review, including all CARs, or if the Participant/Applicant has exceeded the allotted time to satisfactorily respond to the CARs (see Section 6 for further details on the CAR process), the QMC and AISC reviews are then forwarded to the CRG for a certification determination. - 7.3 When making certification decisions, the CRG will also review and consider the prior three-year certification history and audit findings, and any complaints or allegations that have been received by AISC, as part of the basis for determining certification.
+- Upon completion of the audit, QMC will perform a quality review of the results. - QMC's review along with audit findings are reviewed by AISC certification technical staff for program compliance. - AISC and QMC reviews are forwarded to the CRG for certification determination.
+See Section 6 for further details on the CAR review process.

+7.3 When making certification decisions, the CRG will also review and consider the following: prior three-year certification history, audit findings, and late or missing CAR evidence as part of the basis for determining certification.

-Audit findings from an individual audit may not lead to a negative decision.
+Audit findings from an individual audit may or may not lead to a negative decision.
 However, if the audit findings reveal a pattern of repetitive non-conformances over the past three years, it may indicate a breakdown in the Participant's QMS.
-Repetitive non-conformances, especially non-conformances that reflect management disregard for their own quality management system are grounds for a withdrawal of certification.
+Repetitive non-conformances or non-conformances that reflect management disregard for their own quality management system are grounds for an additional audit or withdrawal of certification.